-Rudolf Grossman (1882-1942), better known by his pen-name Pierre Ramus, was a non-violent anarchist, born in Austria and well-known internationally for his zeal and writings.
+Rudolf Grossman (1882-1942), better known by his pen-name Pierre Ramus, was a non-violent anarchist, born in Austria and wellknown internationally for his zeal and writings.
 He was pitilessly persecuted by governments.
 He was not in Paterson on June 18, 1902.
 Nevertheless he was arrested, tried and condemned to five years hard labour.
-The higher Court of New Jersey voided the Paterson verdict for procedural reasons.
+The do not brighten the records of the civil state every day, in any country.